-- Outfalls - Open channel conveyances (swales, ditches, etc.) - Interconnections with other MS4s and other storm sewer systems - Known Halifax -owned stormwater treatment structures (e.g., detention and retention basins, infiltration systems, bioretention areas, water quality swales, gross particle separators, oil/water separators, or other proprietary systems) - Waterbodies identified by name and indication of all use impairments as identified on the most recent EPA approved Massachusetts Integrated List of Waters report - Surface public drinking water supplies, watersheds, and protection zones - Initial catchment delineations.
+- Outfalls - Open channel conveyances (swales, ditches, etc.) - Interconnections with other MS4s and other storm sewer systems - Known Halifax -owned stormwater treatment structures (e.g., detention and retention basins, infiltration systems, bioretention areas, water quality swales, gross particle separators, oil/water separators, or other proprietary systems) - Waterbodies identified by name and indication of all use impairments as identified on the most recent EPA approved Massachusetts Integrated List of Waters report - Surface public drinking water supplies, watersheds, and protection zones

+Initial catchment delineations.
 A catchment is the area that drains to an individual outfall or interconnection.

-Halifax will continue to update the Phase I map, as new information is identified and/or new infrastructure is installed.
+Halifax completed the Phase I map by June 30, 2020 based on available information and will continue to update the Phase I map, as new information is identified and/or new infrastructure is installed.